ibm-cloud-docs/monitoring/iam/iam_grant_team.md

 * A policy with a platform role **viewer** to allow the user to see monitoring instances in the {{site.data.keyword.cloud_notm}}.
 * A policy to grant the user access to 1 team.
 The service role determines the permissions of the user to work with data that is in scope for the team.

-To configure a policy for a user or service ID, see [Granting permissions to work in a team](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam_grant_team).

-Complete the following steps to grant a user or service ID permissions to work with the {{site.data.keyword.mon_full_notm}} service within the context of a team.
+Complete the following steps to grant a user or service ID permissions to work with the {{site.data.keyword.mon_full_notm}} service within the context of a team:

 ## Prerequisites